Stay Social When You Have UC

 Stay Close to Loved Ones

 Treatments you use to control colitis can cause other problems, like acne, weight gain, and fatigue.
-That can affect your libido and your self-confidence.
-And you probably don't feel in the mood when you're having a flare.
+That can affect your sex drive and your self-confidence.
+And you probably don't feel in the mood when you have a flare.

 That's OK.
 Open communication with your partner is key.
-Let them know when your self-esteem needs a boost.
-Try other forms of intimacy when you aren't feeling well, such as a foot rub or cuddle time on the couch while watching a good movie.
+Let him or her know when your self-esteem needs a boost.
+Try other forms of intimacy when you don’t feel well, such as a foot rub or cuddle time on the couch while watching a good movie.

 Take advantage of the times when you do feel better to shower your partner with affection.

-Be sure to let your friends and loved ones know how much you value and need their support.
+Be sure to let your friends and loved ones know how much you want and appreciate their support.